LegoCreation/Edyoucated_Data_analysis_task/README.md

-Please refer to src for source codes
+Please refer to src for source codes or run the jupyter notebook for the presentation